sodadata/docs/soda/connect-troubleshoot.md

 ## SSL certificate error

-**Problem:** You are encountering an SSL certificate error while attempting to connect Soda to a data source.
+**Problem:** You encounter an SSL certificate error while attempting to connect Soda to a data source.

 **Solution:** Use `pip install pip-system-certs` to potentially resolve the issue.
 This install works to resolve the issue only on Windows machines where the Ops team installs all the certificates needed through Group Policy Objects, or similar.

+## Snowflake proxy connection error

+{% include snowflake-proxy.md %}

 ## Go further